All Products

 • My Tasks: One-time tasks for which the current account is the owner.

-• Updated Today: One-time tasks that are updated on the current day.
+• Updated Today: One-time tasks that were updated on the current day.

-• Filter: Click Filter to expand the filtering area.
-The filtering options include the following:
+• Filter: Click Filter to expand the filter area.
+The filter options include the following:

-• Task Type: Filter by the manual task types created in Dataphin.
-The supported task types vary depending on the environment.
-Refer to the actual page display for details.
+• Task Type: Filter by the one-time task type created in Dataphin.
+Supported task types vary by environment.
+The task types displayed on the page prevail.

-• Operation Owner: Filter by the operations and maintenance owner of the task.
+• Operation Owner: Filter by the O&M owner of the task.

-• Priority: Filter by the priority of task execution.
+• Priority: Filter by task execution priority.
 You can select multiple priorities, including Highest, High, Medium, Low, and Lowest.

 • Resource Group: Filter by the schedule resource group configured for the one-time task.
 You can select multiple resource groups.

-If you need to reselect, click Reset to quickly clear all selected filter conditions.
+To reselect, click Reset to clear all selected filter conditions.

 Note